samuel-villa/workshop_flask/README.md

 Now that you have all the basics of the app, try to implement the following:

 ### Update Item
-* Add a 'Update' button close to each item in `items.html`.
+* Add an 'Update' button close to each item in `items.html`.
-* Create a `update.html` file with a form allowing to update the item.
+* Create the `update.html` file with a form allowing to update the item.
 * Write the `update()` function in `todo_app.py`.

 ### Delete Item